 Considered an outstanding litigation tactician and courtroom attorney, Mr. Masterman nevertheless emphasizes the importance of exploring settlement when possible.
 He is considered “mediation-friendly” and is pleased to assist clients with that process.
 He also has significant experience in preparing and presenting cases in the Court of Appeals of Virginia.

 Mr. Masterman carries the “AV” rating from Martindale-Hubbell, the highest rating for skill and ethics, and is listed in its volume on pre-eminent attorneys in the United States.
-He has been recognized and listed in The Best Lawyers in America, and he has been ranked as one of the top family lawyers by the Washingtonian and Washington Post magazines.
-He is listed in the Ten Leaders for Domestic Relations Attorneys for Northern Virginia.
-He is also a Fellow of the American Academy of Matrimonial Lawyers.
+He has been recognized and listed in The Best Lawyers in America, and he has been ranked as one of the top family lawyers by Washingtonian Magazine and Northern Virginia Magazine.

 Mr. Masterman practices in all aspects of family law, except adoption matters.
-He most commonly appears in the circuit courts of Fairfax County, Loudoun County, the City of Alexandria, and Arlington County, but also regularly represents parties in Prince William and Fauquier Counties.
+He most commonly appears in the circuit courts of Fairfax County, Loudoun County, the City of Alexandria, and Arlington County.

 Texas Tech University